ericholscher/ericholscher.com/site/blog/drafts/google-book-sprint-2013.rst

 As a project group,
 we then chose the audiences and takeaways that we felt people would have.
 This is the part where I joined the OpenMRS group.
-They were writing an introductary book for developers who wanted to get involved in the project, and I felt I could help out as a developer coming to the project fresh.
+They were writing an introductory book for developers who wanted to get involved in the project, and I felt I could help out as a developer coming to the project fresh.

 We assumed everyone would be new to OpenMRS.
 We then broke this down into 3 types of things people might be new to: